foliagecanine/tritium-os/README.md

 or for other distributions
 `sudo [Package Manager Install Command] grub2`

-You can alternatively build it from source, which you can find at [ftp://ftp.gnu.org/gnu/grub/grub-2.02.tar.xz](https://bit.ly/2ZNmsQa)*
+You can alternatively build it from source, which you can find at [https://ftp.gnu.org/gnu/grub/grub-2.02.tar.xz](https://ftp.gnu.org/gnu/grub/grub-2.02.tar.xz)
 (This statement is REQUIRED by the GPL, under which grub is licensed)

-\*If you hover on the link, it is a bit.ly link.
-This is because GitHub does not properly hyperlink ftp:// links.
-If you are paranoid about bit.ly links or something, you can just copy the address into your URL bar.

 ### Building/testing the ISO
 Type `make` to create the ISO file